sjbennett123/gloryforthefist/content/rules/ninth_edition_eratta.md

 Remove the last paragraph under the entry for Negating Effects on page 89 and replace it with the following:

 "Attacks with a sub-target or option that fail to find a valid sub-target are not considered negated.
 The call is "Got it," and the victim still takes damage in the case of a weapon blow with a carrier attack.
-For example: A fighter wielding an indestructible shield is hit by "10 Normal Shatter Shield."
-He must call "Got it," and take the damage, even though he does not have a destructible shield for the shatter effect."
+For example, a fighter wielding an indestructible shield is hit by "10 Normal Shatter Shield."
+He must call "Got it" and take the damage, even though he does not have a destructible shield for the shatter effect."

 This clarifies that defenses from spells, magic items, and other sources block the entire attack, not only skills and natural abilities, as the original text somewhat indicates.